 Herod the Great was the second son of Antipater the Idumaean; a high-ranking official under ethnarch Hyrcanus II, and Cypros, a Nabatean Arab.
 Herod’s father was by descent an Edomite; whose ancestors had converted to Judaism.
 Herod was raised as a Jew.
 Strabo, a contemporary, held that the Idumaeans, whom he identified as of Nabataean origin, constituted the majority of the population of Western Judea; where they commingled with the Judaeans and adopted their customs.
 This is a view shared also by some modern scholarly works which consider Idumaeans as of Arab or Nabataean origins.
 Thus possibly Herod was ethnically an Arab from both sides.

 Herod’s rise to power is largely due to his father’s good standing relationship with Julius Caesar; who entrusted Antipater with the public affairs of Judea.
 Herod, Antipater’s son, was appointed provincial governor of Galilee in ca. 47 BCE when Herod was about either 25 or 28 years old and where he faithfully farmed the taxes of that region for the Roman Senate; and where he met with success in ridding that region of bandits.
-Antipater’s elder son, Phasael, served in the same capacity as governor of Jerusalem.
+Antipater’s elder son, Phasael, served in the same capacity as the governor of Jerusalem.

 During this time, the young Herod cultivated a good relationship with Sextus Caesar; the acting Roman governor of Syria, who appointed Herod as general of Coelesyria and Samaria.
-Greatly expanding his realm of influence.
+Greatly expanded his realm of influence.
 He enjoyed the backing of Rome.
 But his brutality was condemned by the Sanhedrin.
 When yet a private man; Herod had determined to punish Hyrcanus the king; who had once summoned Herod to stand trial for murder but was restrained from doing so by the intervention of his father and his elder brother.

 Herod and His Relations With Mark Anthony